 - Remove the saucepan from heat and let your chia mixture cool for 5 minutes, then give it one final stir.
 This allows all chia seeds to absorb some of the berry liquid and turn into a nice gel over time.

-- Transfer your homemade jam into a sealed container or glass jar and store in the fridge for up to 1 week.
+- Transfer your homemade jam into a sealed container or glass jar and store it in the fridge for up to 1 week.
 This berry chia jam can also be frozen for 3 months!

 - You can also enjoy it immediately with some bread, use for baking or top your breakfast bowl with it!